The Power of Self-Monitoring: Helping Kids Work Independently

 Practical Strategies for Teaching Self-Monitoring

 The best way to encourage self-monitoring is to keep it simple, fun, and consistent.
-Here are practical strategies to try at home:
+Below are practical strategies you can try at home.

 1. Make It a Game

+Turn self-monitoring into a fun game!
 Set a timer for 10 minutes while the child works on a task.
-When the timer goes off, have the child rate their focus on a scale from 1 to 5:
+When the timer goes off, have them rate their focus on a scale from 1 to 5:

 1 = not focused at all